Success Coaches | Spring 2026

 • Favorite study tip or productivity hack: Taking short breaks can be productive too!
 If you are feeling stuck with your work or like you aren’t retaining the information, step away for 5 minutes, take a deep breath, and come back to it with fresh eyes!

-Riley Wren, Success Coach
+Riley Wren, Success Coach (Returner)

 • Current Major/Program: Clinical Mental Health Counseling